Research in science and technology at the top level of the world requires several key abilities: (1) extensive

 Students will be assessed by participation and reports.

-Please check information on the temporary WEB site of Institution for Liberal Arts. [http://bunkei.ila.titech.ac.jp/600PG_guide.html]
+Students need to register by November 26.
+Please check infomation by temporary WEB site of Institution for Liberal Arts.

-Students are expected to commit themselves to the course, and to do the group work inside as well as outside the classroom.
+Students are expected to commit themselves to the course.

 Path-breaking Liberal Arts Courses are offered on Saturday mornings.
-They consist of four classes, each of which includes two 90-minute sessions.
+They consist of four classes, each of which includes two 100-minute sessions.
 After creating groups in the first and the second classes, students will engage in group work in the second and the third classes.
-Students will give poster presentations and participate in a mini symposium in the fourth class.
+Students will give presentations in the fourth class.

 Please attend all four classes.
 You may miss (a part of) one class out of the four classes due to unforeseen circumstances that have taken place after the relevant quarter began.
 If you miss two or more classes, you will not get credit for the course.